Bachna Ae Haseeno

-Bachna Ae Haseeno (transl.
-Watch Out, Beauties) is a 2008 Indian Hindi-language romantic comedy film directed by Siddharth Anand and produced by Aditya Chopra under the Yash Raj Films banner.
-The film stars Ranbir Kapoor (Saawariya - 2007), Bipasha Basu (Ajnabee - 2001), Deepika Padukone (Om Shanti Om - 2007), and Minissha Lamba (Yahaan - 2005), and features supporting performances from Hiten Paintal and Kunal Kapoor.
-The title is taken from the 1977 song "Bachna Ae Haseeno" from Hum Kisise Kum Naheen, which stars Kapoor’s father, Rishi Kapoor.
-The narrative follows a commitment-phobic man who reflects on his past relationships and attempts to make amends with the women he once wronged.
+Bachna Ae Haseeno is a 2008 Indian Hindi-language romantic comedy film directed by Siddharth Anand.
+Produced by Yash Raj Films, the film stars Ranbir Kapoor, Bipasha Basu, Deepika Padukone, and Minissha Lamba in lead roles.
+The title of the film was taken from the popular song "Bachna Ae Haseeno" from Hum Kisise Kum Naheen (1977), which starred Kapoor's father, Rishi Kapoor.